BrennerDesign/egofishinggear/_products/ego-s1-genesis-large-nylon.md

 subheading: 31in Removable Handle — 22in x 23in Hoop
 order_number: 9
 description: >-
-  Best small fishing net on the planet.
+  Best large fishing net on the planet.
 EGO S1 Genesis Large Nylon fishing net FLOATS and features a removable handle for component interchangeability.
 categories:
   - s1-nets